Arksine/moonraker/docs/installation.md

 - The `EnvironmentFile` field contains Moonraker's arguments.
 See the [environment file section](#the-environment-file) for details.
-- The `ExecStart` field begins with the python executable, followed by by the enviroment variable `MOONRAKER_ARGS`.
+- The `ExecStart` field begins with the python executable, followed by by the environment variable `MOONRAKER_ARGS`.
 This variable is set in the environment file.